clbrge/svelte-proxied-store/README.md

 A fork of svelte-store that specialize in handling Javascript Object.

-A proxied Store implement the `subscribe` method that is fully compatible with the original Svelte store (in particular, the auto subscriptions using the `$` notation in Svelte files).
+A proxied Store implement the `subscribe` method that is fully compatible with the original Svelte store.
+Thus the auto subscription using the `$` notation in Svelte files will behave as expected.
+Also, you may use one or more proxied Store as argument to create standard derived Svelte stores.

-There are a few differences:
+But there are major differences:

+1. A proxied store state can only be a Javascript Object, i.e. a collection of properties, not a primitive value (Boolean, Null, Undefined, Number, String).

-1. The store are writable but not using the classic `set` or `update` functions.
-Instead, you can update properties' value of the stored Object using `assign` (works like `Object.assign`).
+2. A proxied store is writable but not using the classic `set` or `update` functions.
+Instead, you can only update one or more of the properties' values using `assign`.
+The Object itself never changes, only its properties.

-2. Subscribers only receive new values when you explicitely call `emit`, not automatically after `assign`.
+3. All of a proxied store's active subscription functions are called whenever when you explicitely call `emit`, not automatically after `assign`.

-3. The store use [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
+4. The store use [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
 internally and you can pass a custom handler to intercept and redefine fundamental operations for the stored Object.
 This allow some powerful